lvgl/lvgl/docs/widgets/core/table.md

 Tables, as usual, are built from rows, columns, and cells containing texts.

-The Table object is very light weighted because only the texts are stored.
+The Table object is very lightweight because only the texts are stored.
 No real objects are created for cells but they are just drawn on the fly.

 ## Parts and Styles
-- `LV_PART_MAIN` The background of the table and uses all the typical background style properties.
+- `LV_PART_MAIN` The background of the table uses all the typical background style properties.
-- `LV_PART_ITEMS` The cells of the table and they also use all the typical background style properties and the text properties.
+- `LV_PART_ITEMS` The cells of the table also use all the typical background style properties and the text properties.

 ## Usage

 ### Set cell value

-The cells can store only texts so numbers needs to be converted to text before displaying them in a table.
+The cells can store only text so numbers need to be converted to text before displaying them in a table.

 `lv_table_set_cell_value(table, row, col, "Content")`.
 The text is saved by the table so it can be even a local variable.

-Line break can be used in the text like `"Value\n60.3"`.
+Line breaks can be used in the text like `"Value\n60.3"`.

-The new rows and column are automatically added is required
+New rows and columns are automatically added is required

 ### Rows and Columns